Request a Training from our Catalog

 Women account for about one-third of the management, ownership and work on farms, ranches and in crop production.
 A major challenge continues to be access to protective equipment that meets the ergonomic needs of women.
 This program is intended to help women in rural/agricultural communities identify ergonomic issues leading to musculoskeletal injuries in farm and ranch work and discover resources to aid in injury prevention.
 Read More

-Request This Training
+, Request This Training musculoskeletal women

 Biological hazard symbol